lyh458/iiwa_qbhand/README.md

 - **iiwa_qbhand_moveit** : a MoveIt! package to work with the robot description just defined.
 - **iiwa_qbhand_bringup**: a package to bringup LBR iiwa and qbhand.

+## Dependencies

+- [iiwa_stack](https://github.com/IFL-CAMP/iiwa_stack): ROS integration for the KUKA LBR IIWA R800/R820 (7/14 Kg).
+- [qbhand](https://bitbucket.org/qbrobotics/qbhand-ros/src/production-melodic/):  A package contains the ROS nodes aimed to visualize and control the qbrobotics® qbhand device.

 ## Usage

+After installing all the dependencies, you can:

 - Visualize in RVIZ: